elixir-cloud-aai/foca/examples/petstore/README.md

 docker-compose up -d --build
 ```

+Some notes:

+> * This will build the app based on the _current_ state of your FOCA clone.
+> That is, any changes that you may have introduced to FOCA will be reflected
+> in your build.
+> * By default, the app will be build based on the latest Python version that
+> FOCA supports.
+If you would like to build the FOCA image based on a different
+> version of Python, you can set the Python image to be used as FOCA's base
+> image by defining the environment variable `PETSTORE_PY_IMAGE` before
+> executing the build command.
+For example:
+>
+>    ```bash
+>    export PETSTORE_PY_IMAGE=3.8-slim-buster
+>    ```
+>
-> In case Docker complains about port conflicts or if any of the used ports are
+> * In case Docker complains about port conflicts or if any of the used ports
-> blocked by a firewall, you will need to re-map the conflicting port(s) in the
+> are blocked by a firewall, you will need to re-map the conflicting port(s) in
-> [Docker Compose config][app-docker-compose].
-In particular, for each of the
+> the [Docker Compose config][app-docker-compose].
+In particular, for each of
-> services that failed to start because of a port conflict, you will need to
+> the services that failed to start because of a port conflict, you will need
-> change the **first** of the two numbers listed below the corresponding
+> to change the **first** of the two numbers listed below the corresponding
 > `ports` keyword to some unused/open port.
-Note that if you change the mapped
-> port for the `app` service you will need to manually append it to `localhost`
-> when you access the API (or the Swagger UI) in subsequent steps.
-For example,
-> assuming you would like to run the app on port `8080` instead of the default
-> of `80`, then the app will be availabe via : `http://localhost:8080/`.

 That's it, you can now visit the application's [Swagger UI][res-swagger-ui] in
 your browser, e.g.,: